La Victoria, Spain

 La Victoria is a municipality in the province of Córdoba, Spain.
 In the year 2011 its population was 2,336.
 It has an area of 20 km2 and a population density of 120/km2.
 It is situated at an altitude of 262 m above sea level and is 29 km from the capital of the province, Córdoba.

 Demography

 Number of inhabitants in the last eleven years.

 Art and monumental heritage

 Patrimonio Histórico Andaluz (Historical Andalusian heritage)

 La Victoria has many cultural buildings because of it there is declared historical Andalusian Heritage.

 Geography

 La Victoria borders with: The Carlota, San Sebastian of the Archers and Cordova.
 And also this one divided in a sector: The First sector: Village Quintana.

-Natural spaces

-In the municipality of Cordoba Victory are two natural areas: